jiyong-park/jiyong-park.github.io/_pages/research.md

 ## Publications
-1. **Park, J.**, Cho, D., Lee, J., and Lee, B. “Economics of Cybercrime: The Role of Broadband and Socioeconomic Status,” accepted for publication at *ACM Transaction on Management Information Systems*
+1. **Park, J.**, Cho, D., Lee, J., and Lee, B. “Economics of Cybercrime: The Role of Broadband and Socioeconomic Status,” accepted for publication at *ACM Transactions on Management Information Systems*

 ## Working Papers